wolfgangj/okami/forth/README.md

 Note: The square brackets are *not* used to create closure-like code blocks, as it is commonly done in various modern concatenative languages.
 The `[]` merely denote a change of state (i.e. what the system does with the words it encounters in the source text), nothing else.

-Since the okami engine (and therefore PropulsionScript as well) uses indirect threaded code, you don't *need* to use square brackets.
+Since the okami engine (and therefore okami-forth as well) uses indirect threaded code, you don't *need* to use square brackets.
 You can also compile a call manually by first pushing the desired code field address (CFA) onto the stack with `'` (tick) and then writing it into memory with `,` (comma):

     : sqr   ' dup , ' * , ;